openshift-labs/cloud-native-guides/wildfly-swarm.md

 configuration snippets.
 As an example, configuration database access with JPA is composed of the following steps:

-1. Add the `org.wildfly.swarm:jpa` dependency to `pom.xml`
+1. Adding the `org.wildfly.swarm:jpa` dependency to `pom.xml`
-2. Add the database driver (e.g. `org.postgresql:postgresql`) to `pom.xml`
+2. Adding the database driver (e.g. `org.postgresql:postgresql`) to `pom.xml`
-3. Add database connection details in `src/main/resources/project-stages.yml`
+3. Adding database connection details in `src/main/resources/project-stages.yml`

 Examine `pom.xml` and note the `org.wildfly.swarm:jpa` that is already added to enable JPA: